RubelBiswasDH/avatown-site/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Pages and Features
-There is total 2 pages right now Product List Page and Product Details Page
+Pages: There is total 2 pages right now Product List Page and Product Details Page

-Not able features
-    1. Search, Sort and Filter based on Category working on Product List Page
+Features :Search, Sort and Filter based on Category working on Product List Page

 ## Learn More